compiler-research/CppInterOp/docs/Emscripten-build-instructions.rst

 .. code:: bash

    cd ../../CppInterOp/
-   micromamba create -f environment-wasm.yml --platform=emscripten-wasm32
+   micromamba create -f environment-wasm.yml --platform=emscripten-wasm32 -c https://prefix.dev/emscripten-forge-4x -c https://prefix.dev/conda-forge
    micromamba activate CppInterOp-wasm

 You will also want to set a few environment variables.
 On Linux and osx you define them as follows